antonagestam/phantom-types/README.md

 assert type(hi) is str

 # But their static types will be Greeting, retaining the information that our
-# strings our not just any str
+# strings are not just any strs
 if TYPE_CHECKING:
     reveal_type(hello)
     reveal_type(hi)